 - Sailing and Fishing

-Santa Pola’s is a working town, and that means that most shops and restaurants will be open.
+Santa Pola's is a working town, and that means that most shops and restaurants will be open.
 Only the tourist shops and restaurants near the sea can be closed.
-Santa Pola’s Local Market is open on Mondays and Saturdays in the town centre.
+Santa Pola's Local Market is open on Mondays and Saturdays in the town center.
 This market is easily accessible to the people living in the main town and has a variety of goods at reasonable rates.
-On Mondays, there are stalls that offer leather products, household hoods and handicraft items whereas, on Saturdays, the market has a lot of fresh produce for the buyers like fruits and vegetables etc.
+On Mondays, there are stalls that offer leather products, household hoods, and handicraft items whereas, on Saturdays, the market has a lot of fresh produce for the buyers like fruits and vegetables, etc.

 The Fish Market is among the largest of any ports on the Mediterranean Sea.
 As Santa Pola has a rich marine history, the fish market is fascinating for the views and visitors who don't see such bidding stalls in their hometowns.